 If you're not sure what type of degree may best suits your educational and professional goals, keep in mind that you may opt to enter the workforce – either after high school or after completing an associate or bachelor's degree program – to gain professional experience before deciding whether you want to continue your education.
 Certain graduate programs cater to working professionals, and offer the chance to pursue an advanced degree while still working full-time.Ready to learn more?
 Explore online degree programs at AIU.

 1. “Unemployment Rates and Earnings by Educational Attainment” U.S. Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/emp/chart-unemployment-earnings-education.htm (Viewed October 3, 2018).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 2. “Labor Force Statistics from the Current Population Survey.”
 U.S. Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/cps/cpsaat07.htm (Viewed October 3, 2018).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 3. “12 Reasons Not to Get a PhD” CBS News.
 Retrieved from: https://www.cbsnews.com/news/12-reasons-not-to-get-a-phd (Viewed October 3, 2018).